 Be Open to the Possibilities

 When my future husband was presented to me by eHarmony, I almost passed on him.
 Why?
-Because he was a Chef and not just any chef, but one who trained at the Culinary Institute of America, one of the most prestigious cooking schools in the U.S. It’s also the school that my father attended.
-Since my divorce, I had spent a couple of years losing over 50 pounds and becoming physically active with yoga and hiking and now I was looking at the picture of a chef and my first reaction was “He’s the one,” It scared me that of all the potential matches, he was the only one that I had that thought with.
+Because he was a Chef and not just any chef.
+He trained at the Culinary Institute of America, one of the most prestigious cooking schools in the U.S. It’s also the school that my father attended.
+Since my divorce, I had spent a couple of years losing over 50 pounds and becoming physically active with yoga and hiking.
+And now I was looking at the picture of a chef and my first reaction was “He’s the one.”
+It scared me that of all the potential matches, he was the only one that I had that thought with.
 And even scarier, it was the man who could cook for me.
 I thought that I would gain back all the weight I lost, so I ignored him, but I didn’t close him out.
 After a week of rereading his profile and looking at his picture, I finally decided to reach out to him.
 Eight years later, we’re still together and he is still cooking for me.